ArjunChauhan0910/Neural-Style-Transfer/README.md

 .
 Hereby a loss function is defined which is a combination of one loss function for the _Content image_ and _Generated image_ and one loss function of _Style Image_ and _Generated Image_.
 The total loss is dependent on two hyperparameters: alpha and beta.
 The total loss is thus defined as _Alpha x L(ContentImage, GeneratedImage) + Beta x L(StyleImage, GeneratedImage)_ where _L(A,B)_ is a function used to define the loss.
 Here L2 norm is used as the loss function.
 4. For the _Content and Generated Image_ pair, the loss( _L(ContentImage, GeneratedImage_ ))is directly found by unrolling the vectors obtained from the intermediate layers and finding the L2 norm.
 For the _Style and Generated Image_ pair, a correlation vector across the various channels is taken.
 This is done using [gram matrix](https://en.wikipedia.org/wiki/Gramian_matrix) and then the loss ( _L(StyleImage, GeneratedImage)_ ) is calculated.
 In this particular implementation, the style is taken across various layers unlike the case of Content Image.
 This is done to get a better sense of the style into the _Generated Image_
-5. The total loss function is then calculated and optimized using Adam optmizer to get the final styled image.
+5. The total loss function is then calculated and optimized using Adam optimizer to get the final styled image.

 ## Takeaways

 1. VGG19 is being used as a feature extractor in this application.
 These features are used for extracting the style and content of the image.
 The way it works on style extraction is particularly interesting.
-The result is obtained from a set of features (like ex corners/edge) and colors/patterns and how they are inter-related.
+The result is obtained from a set of features (like ex corners/edge) and colors/patterns and how they are interrelated.
 Since the similarity is taken across various channels and layers, a more coherent representation of the style can be captured.
 2. The loss function which is optimized is basically the distance between the different representations i.e. Content image representation, Style Image representation and Generated Image representation.
 3. VGG based architectures are better suited to this application as it does not downsample the image much unlike other architectures like LeNet.
 Also, the VGG architecture has features that are more condense and not spread across various layers thus making it optimal for style extraction.

 ## References
 * [A Neural Algorithm of Artistic Style](https://arxiv.org/pdf/1508.06576.pdf)